 Structured data markup elements, as specified by Schema.org, can be used in many different ways, including for Organizations, Products, Events, LocalBusiness, Reviews, Videos, and FAQs.

-Structured data is added to the head section of your post in a format called JSON-LD (JavaScript Object Notation for Linked Data).
-Technically, JSON-LD is what’s known as an HTML script tag.
+Structured data is added to the head section of your post in JSON-LD (JavaScript Object Notation for Linked Data).
+Technically, JSON-LD is an HTML < script> tag.

 Schema.org provides a validator that generates structured representations of any JSON-LD it finds.
-Structured representations are more easily readable by humans than scripts, and they also display any warnings or errors.
+Structured representations are easier for humans to read than scripts and also display warnings or errors.

-It’s important to note that just because structured data shows up in the Schema.org validation tool, it doesn’t always mean that Googlebot or other search engine bots will recognize it as structured data.
+It’s important to note that just because structured data appears in the Schema.org validation tool doesn’t mean Googlebot or other search engine crawlers will recognize it as structured data.

-The to see what Google recognizes is done by using Google’s Rich Results Test tool.
+To see what Google recognizes, use Google’s Rich Results Test tool.

-Here is a simple use case for structured data presented by Martin Splitt of Google in the YouTube series ‘SEO Made Easy.’
+Here is a video with a simple use case for structured data, as explained by Martin Splitt of Google in the YouTube series ‘SEO Made Easy.’

 How to Add Structured Data to Blog Posts